-The Duwamish has a rich history as Seattle's only river, and it continues to serve as a place for culture, recreation, wildlife and commerce.
+The Duwamish has a rich history as Seattle's only river, and it continues to serve as a place for culture, recreation, wildlife, and commerce.
 It is the traditional land of the Duwamish People past and present.
-The LDW is one of the locations of the Muckleshoot Tribe's commercial, ceremonial and subsistence fishery for salmon.
+The LDW is one of the locations of the Muckleshoot Tribe's commercial, ceremonial, and subsistence fishery for salmon.
 The Suquamish Tribe also actively manages aquatic resources north of the Spokane Street Bridge, just north of the LDW.
 EPA will communicate with Tribes regarding areas that may be culturally significant.

-The Duwamish Valley is home to vibrant communities that deeply value the health and wellbeing of the people, fish and habitat that make the Duwamish home.
-Those communities most affected by

-90% Remedial Design 2 | July 2023 the LDW cleanup are the Georgetown and South Park neighborhoods, tribal members, waterway dependent businesses, and people who fish from the Duwamish River.
+The Duwamish Valley is home to vibrant communities that deeply value the health and wellbeing of the people, fish, and habitat that make the Duwamish home.
+Those communities most affected by the LDW cleanup are the Georgetown and South Park neighborhoods, Tribal members, waterway-dependent businesses, and people who fish from the Duwamish River.

-The neighborhoods in the Duwamish Valley have been disproportionately burdened by a variety of environmental and health impacts from pollution, including the contamination in the LDW, and other impacts associated with transportation, nearby industrial facilities and the heavily urbanized landscape.
-Those living in the area around the LDW have an increased exposure to pollutants, including diesel particulate matter, which is related to the high traffic proximity and volume moving through their communities.
-They also have an increased cancer risk, as well as increased exposure to respiratory and neurological hazards (EPA, 2016).
+The neighborhoods in the Duwamish Valley have been disproportionately burdened by a variety of environmental and health impacts from pollution, including the contamination in the LDW, and other impacts associated with transportation, nearby industrial facilities, and the heavily urbanized landscape.
+Those living in the area around the LDW have an increased exposure to pollutants, including diesel particulate matter, which is related to the proximity of high traffic and volume moving through their communities.
+They also have an increased cancer risk, as well as increased exposure to respiratory and neurological hazards (EPA 2016).